mediaexplorer74/Ambie/README.md

 ### WARNING

-Caution: this is my uncompleted work of porting Ambie Sounds onto Windows 10 Mobile OS.
+Caution: this is my uncompleted work of porting eraly build of famous Ambie Sounds tool (Ambie 0.8) onto Windows 10 Mobile OS.
 Big problem: grid "buttons" don't wont to be clicked...
 I think there are some GridView/ XAML control bugs appeared when I switch SDK to 15063 os target .

+Best wishes,

+  [m][e] 2021